Axion Dark Matter Archaeology with Primordial Gravitational Waves: Preferred Axion models with Heavy Quarks

 We show this slight difference in the way we calculate the constraint from BBN on the $\left(m_Q, \Lambda\right)$-plane in Fig.~\ref{fig:current_experiments}.
 The black and white hatched region is bounded by a dotted and a solid line, which indicates the approximate bound (Eq.~(\ref{eq:Tdec})) or full numerical one (Eqs.~(\ref{eq:FBEqs_FEq})) respectively.
 One can see the constraints coming from the more accurate numerical evaluation is more aggressive, henceforth the BBN bounds we will show correspond to this.
+Furthermore, a more accurate determination is possible by combining our Boltzmann equations with those of the light elements~\cite{Kawasaki:2017bqm}, we leave this for future work.
 All the points in Fig.~\ref{fig:current_experiments} to the right of the hatched region can satisfy $\Omega_{a}=\Omega_{\rm DM}$ given the certain choice of $f_a$.
 Some of those $f_a$ values will coincide with the haloscope experiment constraints shown in Fig.~\ref{fig:current_experiments} as a dark gray region.
 In particular, the two experiments that have reached sensitivities down to the KSVZ line in the relevant $f_a$ region is ADMX~\cite{ADMX:2009iij,Stern:2016bbw} and CAPP~\cite{CAPP:2020utb, Yang:2023yry, Kim:2023vpo, CAPP:2024dtx}, they are the crimson red and orange in shaded regions in Fig.~\ref{fig:current_experiments}.
 Note that since these experiments are haloscope experiments, their sensitivity is intimately tied to the $\Omega_a=\Omega_{\rm DM}$ requirement we made.
 In the left panel of Fig.~\ref{fig:current_experiments} we show the results for $d=6$ decay terms, and in the right panel we show the results for $d=7$ decay terms.
 This will be useful in assessing the potential for future GW experiments to probe the same parameter space.
 As we will show in section~\ref{sec:pgw}, the inflationary GW signal is sensitive $m_Q$ and $\Lambda$ and not $f_a$ directly.

 Before we move on, we comment that we have not included any contribution to the axion abundance from topological defects such as cosmic strings or unstable domain walls~\cite{Kibble:1976sj,Kibble:1982dd,Vilenkin:1982ks}.
 We do this because the exact contribution is still under dispute in the literature and all calculations to date have been performed under standard cosmology~\cite{Hagmann:2000ja,Wantz:2009it, Hiramatsu:2010yu, Kawasaki:2014sqa, Buschmann:2021sdq, Gorghetto:2021fsn,Kim:2024wku}.
 Furthermore, since the vast majority of the axion abundance is produced around the QCD phase transition $T_{\rm QCD}$, similarly to the misalignment mechanism, the effect where HQD dilutes the axion abundance will also hold.
 Future work is warranted in this direction, but it is beyond the scope of this article.